A Fracture Multiscale Model for Peridynamic enrichment within the Partition of Unity Method: Verification of the proposed approach

 \subsection{Two-dimensional bar (pure linear elasticity)}

 In this first example, we use a two-dimensional bar, see Figure~\ref{fig:bar:geometry}, to investigate the effect of softening bonds in the PD model.
 The PD potential in Figure~\ref{fig:ConvexConcaveb} stays in the linear regime until the stretch $r$ exceeds its critical value $r^c$ which means that the material behaves linearly elastic.
 In that case, the same material behavior as in the PUM model is simulated.
 Therefore, this example can validate that both methods and codes simulate the same problem.
 However, after the bonds start to soften, i.e. when the deformation is large enough to impose a bond stretch larger than \(r^c\), the PD model simulates a different material behavior, while the PUM model stays in the linear elastic regime.

 To investigate the difference in the displacement fields, we apply force $F=\num{9e5}\si{\newton}$ stretching the bonds to $\approx 7.3$\% to the critical stretch $r^c$.
 Table~\ref{tab:bar:parameters} lists all simulation parameters.
-Here, the maximal displacement magnitude $\mathbf{U}_\text{max}$ obtained by the PUM method is \num{\pm 1.235e-4}\si{\meter} for the quasi-static simulation and \num{\pm 1.253 e-4}\si{\meter} for the dynamic simulation, respectively.
-The displacement field for the quasi-static case is shown in Figure~\ref{fig:bar:load:1:pum} and the displacement field for the explicit dynamic case in Figure~\ref{fig:bar:load:1:pum:dynamic}.
-The maximal displacement magnitude $\mathbf{U}_\text{max}$ obtained by the explicit PD simulations was \num{1.20335e-4}\si{\meter}, see Figure~\ref{fig:bar:load:1:pd}, and the obtained damage is around \num{7.3}\si{\percent}, see Figure~\ref{fig:bar:load:1:pd:damage}.
-Note that we add the external force density, see~\eqref{eq:externalforce:traction}, such that the force increases linearly over time such that we have the final force \(F\) at the final time $T$.